cmprsk/valkyrie/README.md

 1. Vá para o branch do site em https://github.com/fhcflx/valkyrie/tree/gh-pages,
 2. Abra um issue, dê um pull request.
 ```

 ----

-This repository will harbor the files of the first **open science clinical trial**, an [**open lab notebook**](https://en.wikipedia.org/wiki/Open_notebook_science) project that will describe and present the results of a clinical trial in real time (as data is registered).
-In order to protect the identity and confidentiality of the patients, data will not be shown in raw format, but [*de-identified*](https://en.wikipedia.org/wiki/De-identification).
+This repository keeps the files of an **open science clinical trial** model, an [**open lab notebook**](https://en.wikipedia.org/wiki/Open_notebook_science) project that describes and presents the results of a clinical trial in real time (as data is registered).
+In order to protect the identity and confidentiality of the patients, data is not to be shown in raw format, but [*de-identified*](https://en.wikipedia.org/wiki/De-identification).

 Acronim: VALKYRIE - **VAL**proic acid with radio**CH(K)**emothe**R**apy for D**I**PG